cidgoh/FastaUploader/README.md

-# fasta-harmonizer
+# Fasta Uploader
 A tool for batch processing large fasta files and accompanying metadata table to repositories via API

-The python **fasta_batch_submit.py** script breaks large fasta files (e.g. 500mb) and related (one-to-one) tabular contextual data into smaller batches of 1000 or some specified # of records which can then be uploaded to a given sequence repository if an API endpoint is selected.
+The python **fasta_uploader.py** script breaks large fasta files (e.g. 500mb) and related (one-to-one) tab-delimited sample contextual data into smaller batches of 1000 or some specified # of records which can then be uploaded to a given sequence repository if an API endpoint is selected.
 Currently there is one option for the API interface: [VirusSeq](https://virusseq-dataportal.ca/).

 This tool is developed by the SFU Centre for Infectious Disease Epidemiology and One Health in conjunction with VirusSeq and it works well with [DataHarmonizer](https://github.com/Public-Health-Bioinformatics/DataHarmonizer)!